MatthewMcAndrews/data-structures-delphi/README.md

 # data-structures-delphi
-A Library of Data Structures Written in Delphi
+A Library of Generic, Interfaced, Data Structures Written in Delphi

+All structures are generic.

 All structures are accessible via interfaces for automatic reference counting.
 * This simplifies memory management as there is no need to explicitly destroy things